keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 ### api-service

 The *api* component provides a REST API that allows communicating with Keptn.
-It receives the commands from the CLI and executes the requested tasks.
-However, the api component mostly uses other internal services or forwards events to the *eventbroker*.
-In addition to the REST API, the api component maintains a websocket server to forward Keptn messages to the *Keptn CLI*.
+It provides endpoints to authenticate, get metadata about the Keptn installation within the cluster, forwarding CloudEvents to the NATS cluster, and triggering evaluations for a service.

 **Note:** A dedicated Keptn API section is provided [here](../../0.7.x/reference/api/), which helps you to access the API and to explore the available endpoints.